HMS Drake (1901): Construction and service

 HMS Drake, named after the Elizabethan adventurer Sir Francis Drake, was laid down at Pembroke Dock on 24 April 1899, and launched on 5 March 1901, when she was christened by Mrs. Lort Phillips, wife of local landowner F. Lort Phillips, of Lawrenny.
 Based at Portsmouth for her gun, torpedo and circle trials in late 1902, there was also trials with a new type of propeller.
-She was completed on 13 January 1903 and assigned to the Cruiser Squadron of the Channel Fleet, under the command of the future First Sea Lord, Captain Francis Bridgeman.
+She was completed and temporarily assigned to the Fleet reserve on 9 January 1903, and commissioned to the Cruiser Squadron of the Channel Fleet on 13 January 1903, under the command of the future First Sea Lord, Captain Francis Bridgeman.
+From January to May 1903 she cruised with the Mediterranean squadron together with her sister ship Good Hope, visiting among other places Vilagarcía, Funchal and the Canary Islands.

-John Jellicoe, also a future First Sea Lord and commander of the Grand Fleet, was her next captain in 1903–04.
+John Jellicoe, also a future First Sea Lord and commander of the Grand Fleet, was her next captain in 1903–1904.
+Between 1905 and 1907 Drake was the flagship of the 2nd Cruiser Squadron; Admiral Prince Louis of Battenberg in command.
+During Battenberg's tenure the squadron visited Greece, Portugal, Canada, and the United States, where the American press commented favourably on Prince Louis's courtesy, unassuming manner and democratic nature.
 In 1907 the ship was commanded by Captain Arthur Hayes-Sadler and serving as the flagship of the 2nd Cruiser Squadron under the command of Rear Admiral Charles Henry Adair.
 The following year, Drake became the flagship of 1st Cruiser Squadron of the Channel Fleet (attending the Hudson–Fulton Celebration during this time) and then was assigned as flagship of the 5th Cruiser Squadron of the Atlantic Fleet in 1909.
 She was re-commissioned as the flagship of the Australia Station from early 1911 until returning to home waters in 1913.
 She then went into the 6th Cruiser Squadron, notionally part of the Second Fleet, on 13 March 1913, but actually was in care and maintenance under the control of the Third Fleet.